starenka/chopchop/README.md

 Setup
 -----

-To setup the app, just edit DB settings either in settings/base.py, settings/production.py or settings/local_empty.py to suit your needs.
-If you edit local_empty.py be sure to copy it as local.py in order to get loaded.
-The wsgi file should work w/out any tuning.
+To setup the app, just edit your settings either in settings/base.py (used both on dev and production), settings/production.py or settings/local_empty.py to suit your needs.
+If you edit local_empty.py be sure to copy it as local.py in order to get loaded during development.

+The WSGI file should work w/out any tuning.
 Consult your web server docs to make wsgi work with your server.
-Sample vhost file for apache would look like this:
+Sample vhost file for Apache would look like this:

     root@kosmik1:/home/starenka# cat /etc/apache2/sites-available/logs.localhost
         <VirtualHost 127.0.0.1:80>
             ServerName logs.localhost
                 WSGIDaemonProcess chopchop user=starenka group=starenka threads=5
-                WSGIScriptAlias / /www/chopchop/chopchop.wsgi
+                WSGIScriptAlias / /www/chopchop/app.wsgi

                 <Directory /www/chopchop>
                     WSGIProcessGroup chopchop